daveepope/beanz/README.md

 ## Overview

 beanz is a small companion for developers who want to keep an eye on cognitive debt while using AI coding agents.
-Think of it as a sausage dog cute, a bit annoying, and that's the point.
-It nudges you when you've vibed a little too hard, added too much collagen to the dish, and shipped something that works but that you (or the team) don't really understand.
+Beanz is cute, a bit annoying, and that's the point.
+Benaz nudges you when you've vibed a little too hard, added too much collagen to the dish, and shipped something that works but that you (or the team) don't really understand.
 Working code isn't the same as understood code, and beanz watches your agent sessions and scores that gap so you know when to stop, commit, or break the work into something smaller.

 ### Use cases